channelaccess/ca/Readme.md

 # Usage

-## Prerequisites
+## Dependencies

 __ca__ is available on Maven Central.
-It can be retrieved easily by Maven or Gradle as follows:
+It can be easily retrieved by Maven or Gradle as follows:

 Maven: